abridged/collabland-dev/docs/intro.md

 ## Here’s what [collab.land](http://collab.land) does

 Collab.Land provides solutions for managing Web3 communities by token-gating the channels and groups.
-We also have other features like Tipping(currently limited access), Verifiable Credentials, Decentralized Identities (DIDs), and more.
-We are bringing web2 users to web3.
-From web2, we support platforms such as Discord, Telegram, and soon Reddit, Github, and Notion.
-To web3, we support all the popular chains.
+Besides token-gating, we support features such as Tipping(currently limited access), Verifiable Credentials, Decentralized Identities (DIDs), and more.
+Our goal is to bring web2 users to web3.
+Notably, for our web2 users we support platforms such as Discord, Telegram, and soon Reddit, Github, and Notion.
+For our web3 users, we support all the popular chains.

 ## Why Collab.Land is decentralizing